reidiiius/passerine/README.md

     set Ploceus::sequence [clock milliseconds]

 Ploceus::fingerboard takes two arguments;
-The first is the key denoting accidentals,
+The first is the selected tuning, and the
-the second is the selected tuning.
+second is the key denoting accidentals.

-    Ploceus::fingerboard $sign $harp
+    Ploceus::fingerboard $harp $sign

 Ploceus::metallic stores a boolean value.